Rostlab/goPredSim/README.md

 `python predict_go_embedding_inference.py config.txt`

+## Embeddings

+ProtBert and SeqVec embeddings (npy-files) for GOA2020 and GOA2017 can be downloaded from ftp://rostlab.org/goPredSim The corresponding ids

 ## Requirements
 goPredSim is written in Python3.
 In order to execute goPredSim, Python3 has to be installed locally.
 Additionally, the following Python packages have to be installed: